djmc/SimpleOAuth.Net/README.md

 * No dependencies,
 * Works in .Net 3.0+,
 * Extends off WebRequest objects,
-* Create and sign a request in ~4 lines of code.
+* Create and sign a request in ~5 lines of code.

+Please note, this is for client applications only.
+You'll need to find something else if you're looking for a server, for example, DevDefined.OAuth.

 ## You have me so far, give me an example!